InDieTasten/indietasten.github.io/_posts/2020-10-16-Dynamic-Environment-Provisioning.md

 you run into problems as you get close to release dates.
 You and your colleages finally merge all of their changes together, it deploys to a test environment and something breaks.
-Assuming you've all had a couple of bugfixes at the end of the sprint, and with larger features just completing in time to be included for the release, you are all left with a broken application the evening before release.
+Assuming you've all had a couple of bug fixes at the end of the sprint, and with larger features just completing in time to be included for the release, you are all left with a broken application the evening before release.
 What to do?